DanielNoord/pydocstringformatter/README.md

 Therefore, some contributors of `pylint` got together and started working on our own formatter to fulfill our needs.

-When asked they defined the objective of the tools as:
+When asked we defined the objective of the tools as:

 _"A docstring formatter that follows PEP8 and PEP257 but makes some of the more 'controversial' elements of the PEPs optional"_